bespoyasov/scroller/README.md

 Scroller accepts these data-attributes:

-`data-noscrollbar="true"` — disables scrollbar;
+`data-hideScrollbar="true"` — disables scrollbar;

-`data-noanchors="true"` — disables anchors;
+`data-hideAnchors="true"` — disables anchors;

-`data-leftalign="true"` — aligns content to left if scroller width is bigger than its content width;
+`data-leftAlign="true"` — aligns content to left if scroller width is bigger than its content width;

 `data-start="center"` — start position.
 Accepts `end`, `center`, `start` or number in pixels.
 By default — `start`;

-`data-nostartanimation="true"` — disables start animation.
+`data-startAnimation="true"` — enables start animation.
+By default scroller will scroll to start position immediately.

-And scroller elements accept these:
+Scroller elements accept these:

 `data-anchor="text"` — item anchor text;